 • Cabinet Knobs: Easy to install and often used for ornate or vintage cabinetry, knobs are a classic choice.
 They also come in a variety of shapes, so choose ones that are the most comfortable for your hands.
 Round knobs are the easiest to grab, while square knobs offer a sleek look.

-• Single Knobs or Pulls: Install a single knob or pull for a more streamlined option, especially if your drawers are under 24 inches wide.
-Place them centered in the middle of the drawer front.
+• Single Knobs or Pulls: Add a single knob or pull for a more streamlined look, especially if your drawers are under 24 inches wide.
+To install, place them centered in the middle of the drawer front.

 • Double Knobs or Pulls: If you have a large drawer that contains heavy items like pots and pans, or drawers that are 24 inches or wider, we recommend doubling up on knobs or pulls.
-First, divide the drawer into thirds and place the hardware in the middle of the left and right portions of the drawer.
+To install, first divide the drawer into thirds and place the hardware in the middle of the left and right portions of the drawer.

-• Bin Pulls: Use a single bin pull for your cabinets to give your space a vintage feel.
+• Bin Pulls: Use a single bin pull for your cabinets to give your space a vintage look and feel.
 Place at the top of a drawer for easy maneuvering.

 • Finger pulls: If you have a row of small drawers or cabinets, consider a finger pull for a more petite option that doesn't take up too much space on your cabinet front.

 For appliances or specialty cabinetry, consider an extra-long handle pull.
-Since appliances like refrigerators or ovens have heavier doors, a large pull makes it easier to grab and open.
-The streamlined look will also bring cohesion to your space by tying into the rest of your kitchen hardware.
+Since appliances like refrigerators or ovens have heavier doors, a larger scale pull makes it easier to open.
+Adding an appliance pull will also bring cohesion to your space and complement the rest of your kitchen hardware—oversized pulls also make a bold visual statement.

-Handcrafted brass hardware makes a beautiful addition to your home and will last for generations.
-Shop all of our solid brass cabinet hardware or stop by one of our stores to see it in person.
+Brass hardware makes a beautiful, long-lasting addition to your home.
+Shop all of our solid brass cabinet hardware or stop by one of our stores to experience it in person.